adoniyahbrown/Network-Traffic-Analysis-with-Wireshark/README.md

-# Network Traffic Analysis with Wireshark
+# Network Traffic Analysis Using Wireshark

-## Objective

-Network traffic analysis is a crucial skill in cybersecurity.
-Wireshark is a popular network protocol analyzer used to capture and analyze network traffic.
-This tutorial will guide you through installing, capturing, and analyzing network traffic using Wireshark.

-### Skills Learned
+Objective:

+Analyze live network traffic to identify anomalies and potential security threats, and gain expertise in recognizing attack patterns and troubleshooting network performance.

+Tools Used:

+● Wireshark

+● Kali Linux

+Methodology:
-- **Packet Capture and Filtering**: Gained expertise in capturing live network traffic and applying precise filters to isolate specific protocols, IP addresses, and conversations for detailed analysis.
+1. Captured live network traffic using Wireshark and applied filters to isolate specific protocols (e.g., TCP, UDP, DNS, HTTP).

-- **Protocol Analysis and Troubleshooting**: Developed the ability to dissect and interpret various network protocols (e.g., TCP, UDP, DNS, HTTP) to identify abnormal traffic patterns, performance issues, and security threats.

-- **Traffic Pattern Recognition**: Learned to use Wireshark’s statistical tools and I/O graphs to detect traffic anomalies, identify potential malicious activity, and troubleshoot network performance bottlenecks.

-### Tools Used

--Packet Capture (PCAP)
--Display Filters
--Protocol Decoding
--Statistics Tools
--Expert Information
--Follow Streams
+2. Analyzed packet data to identify suspicious activities, such as port scans and unusual data transmissions.
+3. Created detailed reports summarizing traffic patterns and potential vulnerabilities.

+Challenges Faced & Solutions:

+● Challenge: Filtering out large amounts of irrelevant traffic data to focus on threats.
+● Solution: Used precise filtering techniques in Wireshark to hone in on key packets and traffic types.

+Outcome:

+Improved my ability to detect and analyze potential security threats, and gained a deeper understanding of how various network protocols operate.

 ## Steps
 Step 1: Install Wireshark